-- Students are expected to arrive to school with their lunch (if not receiving district provided lunche) and all other items such as, books, athletic equipment, or homework, etc. We understand there are emergencies where some items may need to be left for students.
-But these situations are held for just that, emergencies.
-If you do have this situation, please contact the office before you bring it in.
-Items should be clearly labeled with student first and last name and grade level. - Restaurant lunches are frowned upon, If an emergency occurs where parents can not provide an alternative, please re-bag it in a neutral bag.
-No sodas will be allowed. - Birthday presents, balloons, and gifts, etc., are not to be sent to the school office for any student; such items will not be delivered to the classroom but may be picked up by a parent. - Items for birthdays may be sent in with student on their birthday, or the next school day if the child's birthday falls on a weekend or holiday.
+- · Any deliveries to students such as lunches, books, athletic equipment, or homework must be made in the office and not the classroom.
+Items should be clearly labeled with student first and last name and grade level. - · Birthday presents, balloons, and gifts, etc.are not to be sent to the school office for any student; such items will not be delivered to the classroom but may be picked up by a parent.